aughey/aughey.github.io/resume.md

             - Pioneered the use of Linux as an alternative real-time operating system for simulation applications, enhancing performance and reducing costs.

 # Education
-- __Master of Science in Computer Science__, Washington University in St. Louis, St. Louis, MO | 2002
+- __Master of Science in Computer Science__, Washington University in St. Louis, St. Louis, MO, 2002
-- __Bachelor of Science in Computer Science__, Purdue University, West Lafayette, IN | 1996
+- __Bachelor of Science in Computer Science__, Purdue University, West Lafayette, IN, 1996

 # Certifications & Affiliations
 - Technical Fellow, The Boeing Company